VouDoo/qanalyser/README.md

 ## Description

-Qanalyser is a Python module developed for QAD Precision to analyze queries in databases.
+Qanalyser is a Python module developed for QAD Precision to analyze queries in a remote database.

 This module is available for the following database management systems (DBMS):